 Information – information types are used to share information among features and other information types.
 An information type is a class of object which is defined in a Feature Catalogue.
 An instance of an information type is an identifiable unit of information in a data set.
 Information types have only thematic attribute properties.
 An instance of an information type may be associated with one or more feature instances or one or more instances of other information types.
 Information types can be thought of as shared attributes.

-The General Feature Model provides a conceptual model for these objects.
+The General Feature Model (GFM) provides a conceptual model for these objects.
 The definitions for object types are held in a Feature Catalogue.
 The GFM also acts as a conceptual model for the Feature Catalogue.
 Spatial information is defined in S-100 Part 7, Spatial Schema, and consists of simple geometry which can be expressed in multiple configurations.
 The Application Schema must define the spatial components used in a Product Specification and the relationship to the feature classes.